The Mother Brine

 In Ireland, just before 1837, a wet curing method was invented by William Oake.
 He was probably from Northern Ireland and trained as a chemist.
 He set up a very successful bacon curing operation based on this system in Limerick, Ireland.
 The British firms, using dry salt curing were unable to compete with the lower cost of the new system.
 The UK was their largest client and his son, WH Oake, had a business selling his dad’s bacon in England for some years prior to 1885 in Gillingham, Dorset.
 The British Navy awarded him at least one bacon contract for production in Limerick.
 (Tank Curing was invented in Ireland)

 A crisis moment came for Denmark in 1887/ 1888 that would cause them to shift their pork production to bacon curing.
 Up to that time they sold their pigs live in England and Germany.
-These sale of live pigs were halted due to the outbreak of swine flu in Denmark.
+These sales of live pigs were halted due to the outbreak of swine flu in Denmark.
 The Danes set out to accomplish one of the miracle turnarounds of history by converting their pork industry from the export of live animals to the production of bacon (there was no such restriction on the sale of bacon).
-This turnaround took place in 1887 and 1888.
-They used the cooperative model that worked so well for them in their abattoirs namely the cooperative.
+The turnaround took place in 1887 and 1888.
+They used the cooperative model that worked so well for them in their abattoirs.

 One further note must be made about the invention of tank curing by Oake from Ireland.
 He apparently was a chemist and his invention had as much to do with the brine makeup as it had to do with the fact that tanks were used and the brine re-used.
 Morgans work shows clearly that curing brine was a priority in Ireland in the mid-1800s.
-The focus of work by scientists at that time in Ireland we focused on preservation and not curing the meat as we know it today.
-Oake clearly had preservation in mind in the exact make up of his brine which included refined nitrate.
-Besides this he used salt and saltpeter (unrefined nitrate).
+The focus of work by scientists at that time in Ireland was on preservation and not curing the meat as we know it today.
+Oake clearly had preservation in mind in the exact makeup of his brine which included refined nitrate.
+Besides this, he used salt and saltpetre (unrefined nitrate).
 The genius of the system was to re-use the old brine which was “reduced” by bacteria to nitrite.
-When this was applied to a new batch for curing there was nitrite already in the brine which resulted in a quick curing.
+When this was applied to a new batch for curing there was nitrite already in the brine which resulted in quick curing.
 The rest of the reaction sequined that cures the meat is further driven by chemistry and not bacterial action.

 The possibility that Oake and Morgan interacted and possibly influenced each other is a tantalizing likelihood that emerges from the data.
 This speaks to the issue of whether stitch pumping was used by the Irish, but it falls outside the scope of this article.